tomhrr/cosh/doc/all.md

    address or hostname.
 Queries the nameserver and returns a response with the same format as `dig`.

+ - `socket`: takes a server name/address and a port, and returns socket reader and socket writer objects.
+ - `nc`: takes a string or a list of strings, a server name/address, and a port, and returns a generator over the response from the server.

  - `ifconfig`: returns a list containing the network interface details for the current host.
 Each list entry is a hash comprising the name, hardware address, IP address and network, and flags for the